dhis2-metadata/C19_CS/docs/c19_cs-design.md

 ### Program Rules: COVID19 Case Surveillance Tracker

 The following program rules have been configured.
-If a country has an existing case-based surveillance program and wishes to incorporate elements of the COVID-19 case-based tracker into their existing program, special attention must be paid to the configuration of program rules.
+If a country has an existing case surveillance program and wishes to incorporate elements of the COVID-19 case tracker into their existing program, special attention must be paid to the configuration of program rules.

 | Program Rule Name | Program Rule Description |
 |---|---|